 4. Vegan butter

 Vegan butter is similar to margarine but never contains animal products, and is often made with oat milk, or oils like avocado, flax, vegetable, or soybeans.
-Vegan butter performs well in pie crust dough or biscuits and some claimed in trials that they could not taste the difference between vegan butter and the real thing!
+A vegan version of a butter performs well in pie crust dough or biscuits and some claimed in trials that they could not taste the difference between vegan butter and the real thing!
 Some of the most popular vegan butter is Earth balance vegan butter.

 How to use it: